 For us here at PC Gamer and Maximum PC though, the biggest “hurrah” is the inclusion of the DisplayPort 1.4 standard.
 Sounds ridiculous right, how can a connection standard be the most exciting part?

 Well all of NVIDIA’s 900 series cards, and AMD’s R9 300 series cards, support DisplayPort 1.2.
 In short, this locks you into a maximum resolution of 3840×2160 at 60 fps (The same as HDMI 2.0).
-The thing is, a lot of us here game day in, day out, on 144Hz monitors at 1440p.
+The thing is, a lot of us here game day in, day out, on a 144Hz monitor at 1440p.
 Reason being, that they’re as smooth as butter.
 It’s worth it even just for the desktop experience.

 The problem however, is that although the clarity provided by 4K has always been beautiful to look at, those “low” frame rates just don’t captivate us the same way 1440p at 144 Hz can.
 What DisplayPort 1.4 adds is support for resolutions up to 7680×4320 (8K) at 60 fps with HDR, or 4K at 120 Hz with 10 bit colour and HDR as well.
 Because of that hopefully now we’ll start seeing 144 Hz 4K panels arrive, and with GPUs like the GTX 1080, and who knows what else coming right around the corner it’s going to be a glorious time to game.